 There's a question you should be able to ask anything that claims to remember things about you: why do you think that?

 Most systems can't answer it.
-Once a fact has been melted down into a vector and dropped into a store, the thread back to where it came from is gone.
+Once a fact is distilled into a memory, the thread back to where it came from is gone.
 We built ours the other way around.
-Every memory the agent writes has to come with its receipts — the specific messages you sent that justified it.
-The agent literally cannot create or change a memory without pointing at that evidence, and we keep the link permanently.
-It points at the cause: the exact messages, in the exact conversations, that led the agent to believe this about you.
+Every memory the agent writes has to come with its receipts: the specific events that justified it.
+The call that writes a memory requires the evidence, so a memory without provenance is simply not expressible.
+The link is kept permanently, and it points at the cause: the exact moments, in the exact conversations, that led the agent to believe this about you.

 That makes the entire memory set auditable.
-For any memory, we can walk straight back to the moments that created it — which is how you keep a system like this honest, and how you debug it when it gets something wrong.
-It also draws a clean line between what the system inferred about you and what you told it directly: the agent can curate its own memories freely, but it can never overwrite or delete the ones you wrote yourself.
+For any memory, we can walk straight back to the moments that created it, which is how you keep a system like this honest, and how you debug it when it gets something wrong.
+Every change to a memory leaves a trail of its own, so what does the agent believe about me, why, and since when is always an answerable question.

 What we're really building